-ABE students interested in pursuing a second master's degree from another department or pursuing a second Master's degree from the ABE Department (AOM) concurrently must obtain written approval from each academic unit and the Graduate School Dean.
+ABE students interested in pursuing a second master's degree from another department or pursuing a second master's degree from the ABE Department (ABE or AOM) concurrently must obtain written approval from each academic unit and the Graduate School Dean.
 The student must be officially admitted to both programs through regular procedures.
 No more than 9 credits from the first program may be applied toward the second.
 Contact the academic unit(s) for details.

 Students currently enrolled in a graduate degree in another department at UF can pursue a concurrent master's degree in the ABE Department.
 Students must apply for admission to the ABE graduate program and be admitted.
-Students must have the first department forward the student's application materials to ABE and the student must fill out and obtain appropriate signatures on the Graduate School Concurrent Degree Program Form http://graduateschool.ufl.edu/media/graduate-school/pdf-files/concurrent-degree-program-form.pdf.
+Students must fill out and obtain appropriate signatures on the Graduate School Concurrent Degree Program Form http://graduateschool.ufl.edu/media/graduate-school/pdf-files/concurrent-degree-program-form.pdf